Information for Child Care Providers about Green Cleaning

 And, given the growing set of state requirements promoting green cleaning in early learning environments and schools and increased availability of green cleaning products, it is important for child care providers to know how to identify and use green cleaning products.
 The following links provide information about the dangers of cleaning products and the steps that can be taken to utilize less toxic alternatives in a childcare setting.

-- Green Cleaning, Sanitizing, and Disinfecting: A Toolkit for Early Care and Education (PDF)(68 pp, 2 MB, About PDF)
+- Green Cleaning, Sanitizing, and Disinfecting: A Toolkit for Early Care and Education

 - Important Information About New Bleach Concentration Exit